NVIDIA-AI-IOT/torch2trt/README.md

 ### Tested models

 Below are models that we benchmarked on NVIDIA Jetson Nano using [this script](torch2trt/test.py).
-Timing just includes model execution (not data copy).

 | Model | Max Error | FPS (PyTorch) | FPS (TensorRT) |
 |------|-----------|---------------|----------------|